sid-008/sussysys/README.md

 # strace helpful commands
 1. strace -c -p PID

-2. strace -e trace=write -p pid
+2. strace -e trace=write -p PID
 (The argument for trace can be replaced by whatever kind of call you want to trace)

 # General Instructions for PESU I/O kids: